 Using the vehicle’s control units for the processing allows not only for much more efficient processing of the radar data but also for more complex operations.
 Data fusion with other sensor like cameras or LiDAR, machine learning and artificial intelligence can now be used to optimize the sensing and characterization of the environment, which will contribute to achieving higher levels of autonomous driving.

 Comparison & Conclusions

 In the future, the E/E architecture of the vehicles will evolve towards centralized computing solutions.
 For some years, different architectures will coexist, with both smart sensors and satellite radar modules being used.
 The main differences are summarized in the following table.

 |Processor location||Radar module/chip||Zonal/Central ECU|

 |Radar output||Processed data (objects)||Processed data (point cloud)||Raw data/Range FFT|

 |Network type||CAN||100Mb Ethernet||Gb Ethernet|

 As mentioned before, the migration towards centralized architectures with higher computing performance will require that high-speed links be available throughout the vehicle.
-For the near future, the architecture will rely on the Ethernet backbone of the vehicle.
-Yet, alternatives like the use of MIPI or A-phy are being considered for future radar generations.
+In the near future, the architecture will rely on the Ethernet backbone of the vehicle.
+Yet, alternatives like the use of MIPI A-phy are being considered for future radar generations.

 Renesas is working towards providing cutting-edge solutions for future vehicles, with ECUs based on the R-Car Gen4 series and innovative components for both smart radar and satellite radar units.